Clinton-dev/clinton-dev/README.md

 Full stack web developer
 ------------------------

-* 🌍  I'm based in Kenya
+* 🌍  I am a graduate from Moringa school and currently based in Kenya.
 * 🖥️  See my portfolio at [MyPortfolio](http://clintonwambugu-portfolio.herokuapp.com/)
 * ✉️  You can contact me at [clintonwambugu@gmail.com](mailto:clintonwambugu@gmail.com)
 * 🧠  I'm learning React